Right Arrow

 An operator performs maintenance on a conveyor belt without proper lockout/tagout.
 The belt suddenly starts, pulling the worker’s hand—and then arm—into the machine, leading to traumatic amputation.

-Nearly all amputations in the sector involve machinery, with incidents often linked to bypassed guards or skipped lockout/tagout (LOTO) procedures.
-Caught-in events are a leading cause of fatality and hospitalization, devastating both the individual and their team.
+Nearly all amputations in the sector involve machinery, with events often linked to bypassed guards or skipped lockout/tagout (LOTO) procedures.
+Caught-in events are a leading cause of fatality and hospitalization, impacting both the individual and their team.

 How video intelligence helps:

-Video systems can flag when guards are removed, or when workers enter hazardous zones during machine operation.
-Reviewing footage after an incident clarifies whether LOTO protocols were followed, helping teams close gaps in real time.
+Video intelligence systems can alert teams when workers enter hazardous no-go zones during machine operation.
+Reviewing footage after an occurrence clarifies whether LOTO protocols were followed, helping teams address procedural gaps.

 Scenario: